 Step 3: Once we’ve received your application, your WCC ID number will be emailed to you.
 With your WCC ID Number, you can set up a WCC Gateway account.
 This will give you a checklist to complete the application process.

 Step 4: Attend an ESL orientation.
-You’ll take the ESL COMPASS and CaMLA English placement tests, which assess your language skills and help identify your starting class level.
-Find upcoming ESL orientation sessions .
+You’ll take the CaMLA English placement tests, which assess your language skills and help identify your starting class level.
+Attend an ESL orientation.
+See your "Checklist" within MyWCC to select an upcoming orientation session.

 Step 5: Meet with International Student Center advisor to select ESL classes.